An American Family: Cultural impact

 An American Family is widely credited with ushering in the era of reality television.
 In 2013, Gilbert criticized the modern-day genre of reality television, saying, "What they’re doing is they’re using real people, but they’re scripting the shows."
 He called reality TV "basically cheap television."

 The series inspired numerous TV shows, films, and documentaries.

 In 1974, the BBC made its own similar program, called The Family.
 The program consisted of 12 half-hour episodes, showing the daily lives and concerns of the working-class Wilkins family, of Reading, Berkshire, England.

 In 1978, in a skit called "The Loud Family," Saturday Night Live portrayed a family whose members shouted at the top of their lungs, even during intimate moments.

 The series inspired a 1977 story arc in the satirical soap opera Mary Hartman, Mary Hartman in which a television crew for The David Susskind Show documents the daily life of the titular character as the "typical American consumer housewife".

 In 1979, Albert Brooks spoofed the series in his film Real Life.

 In 1983, HBO broadcast An American Family Revisited: The Louds 10 Years Later.

+The Kate & Allie episode "The Very Loud Family", where Emma films their daily lives for a school project, is inspired by An American Family.

 The 1985–88 mockumentary series of TV films The History of White People in America and Portrait of a White Marriage parody the series in following the lives of a dysfunctional white suburban family led by Fred Willard and Mary Kay Place.

 The series inspired the MTV reality television series The Real World.

-Jonathan Dayton, co-director of the 2006 film Little Miss Sunshine, says the filmed was inspired in part by An American Family.
+Jonathan Dayton, co-director of the 2006 film Little Miss Sunshine, says the film was inspired in part by An American Family.

 In April 2011, PBS rebroadcast the entire original series in a marathon format on many of its member stations, before the release of the HBO film Cinema Verite, based on the series.

 On July 7, 2011, most PBS stations presented An American Family: Anniversary Edition, a two-hour film by Alan and Susan Raymond that featured selected moments from the documentary series, in tribute to the 40 years since the series began filming in 1971.
 It was subsequently released on DVD.

+The French philosopher Jean Baudrillard mentions the television series in his 1981 book, Simulacra and Simulation.